opentypejs/opentype.js/README.md

     npm install opentype.js

+    var fontkit = require('fontkit');

-OpenType.js uses ES6-style imports, so debugging it in Node.js requires running `npm run build` first.
-Use `npm run watch` to automatically rebuild when files change.
+Note: OpenType.js uses ES6-style imports, so if you want to edit it and debug it in Node.js run `npm run build` first and use `npm run watch` to automatically rebuild when files change.

 ### Directly